 Considering New Glasses?
 Make Sure You Have an Eye Exam First

 Getting a new pair of eyeglasses in Victoria is exciting, but it's important to make sure that your prescription is up to date.
 Since the lenses will be made to your exact specifications and you'll likely be using them for at least a few years, you want your glasses to provide you with the sharpest vision possible.
-The optometrist specialists in Victoria, BC of the Victoria Optometric Association will be happy to get you all set up.
+The optometrist professionals in Victoria, BC of the Victoria Optometric Association will be happy to get you all set up.

 To schedule an appointment for an eye exam in Victoria, just contact a Victoria Optometric Association member near you.